Arjunbunny1/Inventory_Management/README.md

 A modern, full-stack Inventory Management System with a beautiful React frontend and secure Node.js backend.
 Features user authentication with JWT, complete CRUD operations, real-time statistics, and a responsive UI with glass-morphism design effects.

+📌 **Please ensure your password is at least 8 characters long for Registration .**

 **🌐 Live Demo:** https://inventory-management-frontend-b2t8.onrender.com
 ---